.

 Post-disaster Grid Restoration Considering Coupled Transportation-Power Networks (ongoing)

-Optimal Designing of All Electric Ships for Maritime Decarbonization Under Voyage Uncertainties (ongoing)
+Optimal Designing of Electric Ships for Maritime Decarbonization Under Voyage Uncertainties (completed)

 Convergence Rates for Optimization Problems with Variational Inequality Constraints (completed)